ftsrg-bta/lab-ethereum/guide.md

     });
 });
 ```
+The first test case creates a contract and checks if the initial balance of account 0 is zero.
+The second test case makes a deposit from account 0, and checks if the balance is modified appropriately.
+It also checks that the balance of account 1 should still be zero.

+**Executing tests.**
-Finally, the tests can be run with the following command.
+Tests can be run with the following command.
 This will launch a local, built-in blockchain, deploy the contract and run the tests.
 ```
 truffle test